I am a high school teacher in East Tennessee who grew up in Michigan. I'm also an alumn of Michigan State University.

 Now that I've whet your appetite, let me give you a few specific places in Michigan that you'll absolutely want to go visit.
 Whether you've been to Michigan before or are thinking about taking a trip for the first time, you won't want to miss these incredible spots.

 Since I spent four years of my life in Lansing while attending Michigan State University (MSU), I couldn't resist putting this on the list.
 You could say that I am partial to this city.
-As the capitol of Michigan, Lansing has much to offer to families and young people alike.
+As the capital of Michigan, Lansing has much to offer to families and young people alike.
 There are delicious restaurants that have seemed to withstand the test of time, always drawing large crowds.
 These include places like Emil's, Clara's, and the Golden Harvest Restaurant, to name a few.

 Then, there is the university.
 Founded in 1855 as the pioneering land-grant institution in the US, the MSU campus is situated in East Lansing.
-East Lansing undoubtedly has more in the way of night life and hipster restaurants that appeal to the college crowd.
+East Lansing undoubtedly has more in the way of nightlife and hipster restaurants that appeal to the college crowd.
 Be sure to try out the Peanut Barrel, Lou and Harry's, and Crunchy's.
 At the MSU Dairy Store, you can get cheeses and ice cream produced on campus by students majoring in a variety of health science fields.
 The campus itself is beautiful, comprised of a wide array of buildings and facilities spanning over 5,200 acres and serving nearly 50,000 students that attend the University.
 It is certainly worth a stop, if only on your way to another destination.

 Home to the largest Christmas store in the world, Bronner's Christmas Wonderland, Frankenmuth is a quaint town that has been around for more than a century and a half.
 Its name is German, and likewise, most of the town's original residents were German.
 There is still a large population of German people in Frankenmuth, and because of this, the town has been termed "Michigan's Little Bavaria."